Rereahu: Rereahu tribe

 The Rereahu tribal group are descended from Rereahu.
 Their rohe centres on Mangapeehi Marae / Rereahu Wharenui near Maniaiti / Benneydale, and Te Hape Marae / Te Kaha Tuatini Wharenui near Pureora.
-They are also among the hapu that share Otewa Pā Marae / Aroha Nui Wharenui near Ōtorohanga, and of Te Ahoroa Marae / Tapairu Wharenui near Te Kūiti.
+They are also among the hapū that share Otewa Pā Marae / Aroha Nui Wharenui near Ōtorohanga, and of Te Ahoroa Marae / Tapairu Wharenui near Te Kūiti.
 The Ngāti Raukawa branch of Rereahu is based at Ōwairaka Rāwhitiroa Marae / Takihiku Wharenui near Parawera.

-The status of Rereahu as an iwi or hapu is subject to dispute.
-Te Puni Kōkiri refers to them as a hapu within Ngāti Maniapoto and Ngāti Raukawa, while the Māori Maps project administered by Te Potiki National Trust calls them an iwi and a hapu in different contexts.
+The status of Rereahu as an iwi or hapū is subject to dispute.
+Te Puni Kōkiri refers to them as a hapū within Ngāti Maniapoto and Ngāti Raukawa, while the Māori Maps project administered by Te Potiki National Trust calls them an iwi and a hapū in different contexts.
 In the context of the Ngāti Maniapoto Treaty of Waitangi claim, representatives of Rereahu have emphasised their “distinct identity within Ngāti Maniapoto” and some members have claimed not to be part of the Ngāti Maniapoto iwi.